alan-turing-institute/AI-workflows/docs/hpc.md

 my_program -n $SLURM_ARRAY_TASK_ID -o output_${SLURM_ARRAY_JOB_ID}_${SLURM_ARRAY_TASK_ID}
 ```

-with the same submission command would execute the following commands (one in
+with the same `sbatch` command as before, the following commands would be
-each job)
+executed in your jobs (one in each job)

 - `my_program -n 0 -o output_42_0`
 - `my_program -n 4 -o output_42_4`